GenesisFan64/Marsiano-MARS/README.md

 -- General --
 - ALL Emulators doesn't trigger the SH2's Error handlers (Address Error, Zero Divide, etc.)
-- MOST Emulators doesn't SOFT reset like in hardware (only Picodrive does, and not even close): 68k resets like usual BUT the SH2 side it doesn't restart: it triggers the VRES interrupt and keep going on return. commonly the code it's just a jump to go back to the "HotStart" code.
+- MOST Emulators doesn't SOFT reset like in hardware (only Picodrive does, and not even close): 68k resets like usual BUT the SH2 side it doesn't restart: it triggers the VRES interrupt and keep going on return. commonly the code used here is just a jump to go back to the "HotStart" code.
 ALL values will remain unmodified including comm's (unless 68k clears them first)
 - The actual purpose of Cache isn't emulated at all. so emulators just treat everything as "Cache-thru"
 - The 4-byte LONG alignment limitation is ignored.
 - Fusion 3.64: vdpfill might randomly get stuck waiting for the framebuffer-busy bit.